nparmhans/Eloquent-JS/jsChallenges/5.theSecretLifeOfObjects/README.md

 // → 5
 ```

-Challenge 2: Another Cell
+##Challenge 2: Another Cell
 Implement a cell type named StretchCell(inner, width, height) that conforms to the table cell interface described earlier in the chapter.
-It should wrap another cell (like UnderlinedCell does) and ensure that the resulting cell has at least the given width and height, even if the inner cell would naturally be smaller.
+It should wrap another cell (like UnderlinedCell does) and ensure that the resulting cell has at least the given width and height, even if the inner cell would naturally be smaller:

 ```
 var sc = new StretchCell(new TextCell("abc"), 1, 2);